linkeddatacenter/kees/README.md

 ![KEES cycle](v1/images/cycle.png)

+### KEES Cycle Convergence
+The *KEES Cycle Convergence* (or just *convergence*) is defined as the interactive process that, starting from initial facts, executes the KEES cycle until the knowledge graph reaches a *stable* state.
+The duration between the detection of new data and the reaching of a stable state is termed *convergence time*.
+It's important to note that the *convergence time* is always greater than zero; this means that the entire KEES cycle can be conceptualized as a big ETL (Extract, Transform, Load) process that produces an eventually consistent mirror of all the ingested data.

 ### KEES Agent
-The term *KEES Agent* refers to a processor capable of understanding the *KEES language profile* and able to compute some reasoning.
-One or more KEES agents are involved in the execution of a KEES cycle
+The term *KEES Agent* refers to a processor capable of understanding the *KEES language profile* .
+One or more KEES agents may be involved in the execution of a KEES cycle

 There are seven types of KEES agents:
 - _Orchestrators_: processors that directly support all the activities required to complete a KEES cycle, Could be orchestrator of other KEES agent